radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

    The appropriate level depends on how users will access the data.

+4. **Band names SHALL BE relative to the asset group and point to an array within that group**

+    The band name shall be used as a relative path for accessing an array to point to a specific array within the group linked in the asset `href`.

-4. **Zarr STAC Extension SHOULD align with Zarr conventions (that are currently being defined) to clearly indicate the data model that best represents the asset**
+5. **Zarr STAC Extension SHOULD align with Zarr conventions (that are currently being defined) to clearly indicate the data model that best represents the asset**

    - `"multi-resolution"`: Reference to a multi-resolution datatree
    - `"single-resolution"`: Reference to a single resolution dataset